-Pa ragraph
+Paragraph

 Purpose and Scope of this Standard 1-2

 Introduction 3-11

 Effective Date 12

 Promotion of Lifelong Learning 13-15

 Access to CPD 16-17

 Mandatory CPD for all Professional Accountants 18-20

 Relevance 21-24

 Measurement 25-26

 Verification 27-28

 CPD Approaches 29-32

 Input-based Approach 33-35

 Output-based Approach 36-39

 Combination Approach 40-41

 Monitoring and Enforcement 42-54

 Appendix

-- 1. This Standard (IES) prescribes that member bodies: - (a) foster a commitment to lifelong learning among professional accountants; - (b) facilitate access to continuing professional development opportunities and resources for their members; - (c) establish for members benchmarks for developing and maintaining the professional competence necessary to protect the public interest; and - (d) monitor and enforce the continuing development and maintenance of professional competence of professional accountants. - 2.
+- 1. This Standard (IES) proscribes that member bodies: - (a) Foster a commitment to lifelong learning among professional accountants; - (b) Facilitate access to continuing professional development opportunities and resources for their members; - (c) Establish for members benchmarks for developing and maintaining the professional competence necessary to protect the public interest; and - (d) Monitor and enforce the continuing development and maintenance of professional competence of professional accountants. - 2.
 This IES is based on the principle that it is the responsibility of the individual professional accountant to develop and maintain professional competence necessary to provide high quality services to clients, employers and other stakeholders.

 - 3. This IES prescribes that member bodies implement a continuing professional development (CPD) requirement as an integral component of a professional accountant's continued membership.
 Such a requirement contributes to the profession's objective of providing high-quality services to meet the needs of the public (including clients and employers). - 4.
 This IES introduces the concepts of continuing professional development as relevant, verifiable and measurable learning activities and outcomes. - 5.
-Continuing professional development refers to learning activities that develop and maintain capabilities to enable professional accountants to perform competently within their professional environments (see Framework for International Education Pronouncements). - 6.
+Continuing professional development refers to learning and development that develops and maintains capabilities to enable professional accountants to perform their roles competently (see Framework for International Education Standards for Professional Accountants). - 6.
 IFAC's mission is to serve the public interest, strengthen the worldwide accountancy profession, and contribute to the development of strong international economies by establishing and promoting adherence to high-quality professional standards, furthering the international convergence of such standards, and speaking out on public interest issues where the profession's expertise is most relevant.
-A fundamental principle of the IFAC Code of Ethics for Professional Accountants states, "A professional accountant has a continuing duty to maintain professional knowledge and skill at the level required to ensure that a client or employer receives the advantage of competent professional service based on current developments in practice, legislation and techniques.
+A fundamental principle of the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) states, "A professional accountant has a continuing duty to maintain professional knowledge and skill at the level required to ensure that a client or employer receives the advantage of competent professional service based on current developments in practice, legislation and techniques.
 A professional accountant should act diligently and in accordance with applicable technical and professional standards in all professional and business relationships."